Newborn Screening Program Information:

 Blood Spots and Test Results: Retention Practices

-During the 2014 legislative session, the Minnesota legislature made changes to Minnesota’s newborn screening law.
-As a result, retention practices regarding blood spots and blood spot test results are determined by when the blood spots were collected.
+The Minnesota legislature made changes to Minnesota's newborn screening law in 2014.
+These changes directed that blood spot and blood spot test result retention practices be determined by when the blood spots were collected.

 Blood spots collected on or after August 1, 2014 and their test results

 As of August 1, 2014, the Newborn Screening Program may store blood spots collected on or after August 1, 2014 and their test results indefinitely and may use them for program operations as defined by Minnesota Statute 144.125.
 Blood spots collected on or after August 1, 2014 and their test results are automatically retained securely by the program unless a parent or guardian directs MDH to destroy them.

 Blood spots collected before August 1, 2014 and their test results

 Newborn screening bloodspots collected before August 1, 2014 and their test results have been destroyed according to earlier statutory requirements.
 The only exceptions are if a parent has provided written consent for long-term storage and use of her or his child's blood spots and test results.

 Hearing screening and CCHD screening test results